5 Activities That Upgrade Your ESL Technology Lesson Plan

 1. Technology Timeliness

 This activity will get students talking about vocabulary for smartphones.
 The best thing about it is that it requires no materials at all.
-Every student should have a phone in their pocket, which can be used as a conversation starter.
+Almost every student will have a phone in their pocket, which can be used as a conversation starter.

 As an ice-breaker, ask students if they remember their first mobile phones.
 They can discuss them with their partner, comparing them to their current phones.

 Got a student without a smartphone, or any phone for that matter?
 Not a problem.
-Have them talk about why they chose not to purchase a smartphone.
-You may be surprised to hear some of their reasons why!
+Have them talk about why they chose not to have a smartphone.
+You may be surprised to hear some of their reasons why, beyond just the cost.

 2. Product Design

-If your students are interested in design or marketing, this activity is ideal.
+If your students are interested in design or marketing—and usually quite a few are—this activity is ideal.

 Then, put students into small groups before asking them to look around the room and choose one product.
 It could be anything at all, from an electronic device to a piece of furniture or stationery.
 After they’ve chosen a product, they’ll have to evaluate it based on the qualities listed at the start of the class.
 Students should ask each other the following questions: